 Resistance is Futile

-For Christmas this year my daughter Kim and I asked for subscriptions to the National Ballet of Canada, which included a matinee performance of The Nutcracker.
+For Christmas my daughter and I received subscriptions to the National Ballet of Canada, which included a matinee performance of The Nutcracker.
 As much as I wanted to go, something also made me want to forget the whole thing.
 Resistance had shown up.

 (Yes.
 With a capital R. You must respect the enemy).